The Naming of the Canyon and John H. Whitney

 1860 US Census for Camdon, Ohio, showing the Whitney family.
 John's father is Joshua and one of his brothers is William, who would be living with him in 1880.
 John was born in Pennsylvania.
 His mother's name is unusual.

-According to Mrs. Whitney (in her divorce papers), they were married on February 6, 1875, in Canton (Stark County), Ohio.
-According to Ohio Marriages 1800-1958, Amanda Krum married John N. Whitney on February 8, 1875, with the marriage license obtained on February 6.
+According to Amanda Whitney (in her divorce papers), they were married on February 6, 1875, in Canton (Stark County), Ohio.
+In Ohio Marriages 1800-1958, Amanda Krum married John N. Whitney on February 8, 1875, with the marriage license obtained on February 6.
 Amanda was born about 1857 in Pennsylvania.

 In the U.S. Census of 1880 for the San Fernando Township (see image below), there is a listing for 28-year old John Whitney born about 1851 in Pennsylvania.
 He has a 23-year old wife Amanda (poorly written).
 They also have a 5-year old son Willie, and a 3-year old daughter Mable.
 Also living with them is John's 26-year old brother William B (along with boarder Frank Horne).
-John's son Willie was born in California, so John must have been in the state by 1875, which is what Mrs. Whitney says in the divorce papers.
+John's son Willie was born in California, so John must have been in the state by 1875, which is what Amanda said in her future divorce papers.
 A second daughter named Nettie was born in the early 1880's.

 Los Angeles Voter Registers (1866-1898) show John, age 28, living in Ravenna as a carpenter in 1879.
 By 1884 the voter registers show him in Newhall as a carpenter.
 In fact, he was working at the refinery in Newhall (now the Pioneer Oil Refinery) some of the time.
 On the 1890 and 1896 registers, he is a farmer living in Newhall.